dkbcastro/THV-TX_155/README.md

 -Kimver
 '''
 Hello, sir!
-I'm Kyla and below are some information about myself.
+I'm Kyla and below are some information about myself. <br>

-Full Name: Denise Kyla B. Castro
+Full Name: Denise Kyla B. Castro <br>
-Year and Course: 3rd Year - BS Physics
+Year and Course: 3rd Year - BS Physics <br>
-NIP Lab Affiliation: Instrumentation Physics Lab - VIP
+NIP Lab Affiliation: Instrumentation Physics Lab - VIP <br>

 I used MATLAB before but only the basics back in SHS.
 I also started learning python recently for lab applications and for this course.